ministryofjustice/security-guidance/docs/email-blocklist-process.md

 Use the MoJ incident management and change management process to add emails to internal blocklists.
 This includes documenting expected impact, and other relevant information.

-As part of the documentation steps, the assessment and justifications for blocking specific objects **SHOULD** be included.
+As part of the documentation steps, the assessment and justifications for blocking specific objects **should** be included.
 Ensure the information is brief but contains sufficient relevant information.
-The relevant information **SHOULD** include:
+The relevant information **should** include:

 -   The specific items to be added to the internal blocklist.